Professional Development - Changing Perspectives

 An Integrated Approach to Inclusion & Social-Emotional Learning

-The Interaction between Disability and DEI Initiatives
+The Interaction between Disability and DEIB Initiatives

 Paraeducators as Inclusion Partners